certego/BuffaLogs/docs/ingestion/splunk.md

 - **Ports and Volumes:**
   Customize port mappings and volume mounts if your environment requires different configurations.

-- **HEC Settings:**
-  Ensure that the HEC endpoint is properly configured.
-You may need to adjust the collector’s port or token in the YAML.

 > **Tip:** Open the YAML file and look for sections marked with comments like `# Customize below` to find where you might change passwords or ports.

 ---